bluelearn-open-source/SleepBot/README.md

 ## Contribution

 Pull Requests will no longer be accepted on this repository.
 To create a pull request, go to the following repo: https://github.com/ZeusAbhijeet/SleepBot-Hikari-Rewrite.
-However, this repository will continue to be updated.

 ## Changelogs